LooDaHu/ARORA_General_-Introduction/Welcome file.md

 3. Have created a Django Project properly.
 If you use Pycharm as your IDE, Things should be easy.
 If you do not use Pycharm, you can use
 	> django-admin startproject < YOUR_PROJECT_NAME > .

-4. Have started a application, example1.
+4. Have started an application, example1.
 	> python3 manage.py startapp example1